cyptm/testrepo/README.md

-This is my new project
+This is my new project - adding a dash

 Adding some more instructions to the README file